RememberOfLife/mirabel/README.md

   * dockspace as optional enable in the menu bar
   * DockSpaceOverViewport(GetMainViewPort, NoDockingInCentralNode | PassthruCentalNode) to not display the center 5 nodes, disable inner padding on docking window
 * when starting a game, start the default frontend for it automatically, i.e. last used if multiple
-* text only frontend as fallback
-* switching from a frontend that once had a game running to another game crashes the frontend by set_game
 * probably drop description etc from frontend and games?
 * config get an extra config folger (not res!), also, save metagui windows
 * (create) use and send surena game sync counter